adslbarxatov/FileExtensionsManager/docs/index.md

 Utility allows you to store and apply custom settings for file extensions registered in operating system.
 List of records displays registry mappings stored in currently selected base of records.

-Green :green_circle: indicates entries that already exist in Windows registry, blue :large_blue_circle: indicates entries that partially correspond to user settings, and red :red_circle: indicates missing entries.
+Green :green_square: indicates entries that already exist in Windows registry, blue :large_blue_circle: indicates entries that partially correspond to user settings, and red :red_circle: indicates missing entries.
 If record is marked as deleted, then entries that are absent in registry are marked in green, otherwise they are marked in red.